 As Scotland Commissioner, she also serves on the Equality and Human Rights Commission Board of Commissioners.
 Find out more about our Commissioners.

-Before joining Health Scotland David worked as an international development advisor for nine years, primarily in Afghanistan and Montserrat with shorter spells in Tanzania, Croatia, Serbia and Macedonia.
+Before joining NHS Health Scotland David worked as an international development advisor for nine years, primarily in Afghanistan and Montserrat with shorter spells in Tanzania, Croatia, Serbia and Macedonia.
 In Afghanistan he led economic development projects for the UK, US and Canadian international development agencies.
 He also worked with the NATO forces in southern Afghanistan and Kabul.
 In Montserrat he worked on trade, investment and tourism projects.

 Earlier in his career, David was global Director for Country and Economic Research with the Economist Intelligence Unit, Chief Executive of the Confederation of Forest Industries and Chief Executive of Scottish Enterprise Edinburgh and Lothian.

 Lindsey is the Policy Manager at Close the Gap, Scotland’s expert policy advocacy organisation working on women's labour market participation.
 She leads on Close the Gap’s work on the public sector equality duty and education and skills policy, alongside working with employers to enable them to take action to tackle gender inequality in their own organisations.

 Having worked at Close the Gap for over seven years, Lindsey has extensive experience in policy advocacy and development, employer engagement across the public, private and third sectors, and collaboration with colleagues across the women’s and equalities sectors in Scotland and the UK.
 Alongside this, she is a member of the board of Rape Crisis Scotland, working to end violence against women in all its forms.